eye-division/jennyblyth/_gallery/josephine-trotter.md

   50 New paintings of British Landscape, Interiors & Still Life

-  *Ann Dumas, curator at The Royal Academy, London writes*:
+  *Ann Dumas, curator at The Royal Academy, London* :

   ***"Trotters latest work shows her at the height of her powers.&nbsp; She is